 The nMDS analysis (Figure 11) illustrates the degree of similarity, across years, for the number of fauna species detected within each survey period.
-Two clusters of years containing 2007 and 2010-2012 show 80% similarity (indicated by the red dotted line) with all other years having at least 60% similar fauna assemblages.
+Two clusters of years containing 2007 and 2010-2012 show 80% similarity (Appendix H) (indicated by the red dotted line) with all other years having between 60-80% similar fauna assemblages.

-Fauna assemblages for all year's show at least 68% similarity, 4% less similar than last year's (2018) result of 72% similarity.
-The SIMPROF test (Appendix 8) showed that the greatest similarity of fauna assemblages exists between years 2010 and 2011 (83%).
-This year's results (2019) shows a statistically significant difference from previous years of monitoring.
-This difference is likely to be due to differences in the composition of bird species detected.
+Fauna assemblages for all year's show at least 68% similarity, similar to last year's (2019).
+The SIMPROF test (Appendix H) showed that the greatest similarity of fauna assemblages exists between years 2010 and 2011 (83%).
+This year's results (2020) show a statistically significant difference from previous year (2019) of monitoring although no statistical difference from six other years with the greatest similarity to 2016 (78%).
+This difference with 2019 is likely to be due to differences in the composition of bird species detected.
 This is discussed in greater detail in Section 3.5.1.4.